BNLNPPS/eic-opticks/examples/README.md

 a torch configuration. `simg4ox` runs both G4 and GPU tracking for validation, while `GPUPhotonSourceMinimal` keeps only the GPU path.
 `GPUPhotonFileSource` reads user-defined photons from a text file.

+For `simg4ox`, multithreading applies to Geant4 CPU tracking.
+Its process-wide Opticks event context is protected by serializing GPU launches in event-ID order.

 ### Example 1: simphox (External build smoke test)